chakrabar/chakrabar.github.io/_posts/2017-12-17-new-features-of-csharp-7.md

 If you are familiar with `C# 6` but not `C# 7`, this will help you catch up quickly. **If you are not not comfortable with `C# 6` yet, go and read the [New features of C# 6](/2017/11/18/new-features-of-csharp-6.html) article first.**

 There are no theoretical or academic details here.
 If you are interested in them, there are tons of resources in MSDN and all over internet, just do your reserach.
-This article will directly introduce you to some of the most useful features of C# 7 in a code & code-only manner.
+This article will directly introduce you to some of the most useful features of C# 7 in a code & code-only manner (with a bit of explanation in the comments).

-C# 7 does not add a lot of new framework features, but builds on top of C# 6 to give more language constructs.
-Apatrt from making the laguage easier to read and write, it also takes C# little more closer to functional languages.
-Some of the new concepts and constructs might take a while to wrap your head around them, so it's suggested that you do more research and write some code to get familiar with them.
+C# 7 does not add a lot of new framework features (like LINQ or Async-Await), but builds on top of C# 6 to give a set of new, impressive language constructs.
+Apatrt from making the laguage easier to read and write, it also makes C# little more closer to functional languages.
+Some of the new concepts and constructs might take a while to wrap your head around them (new Tuples, Pattern Matching etc.), so it's recommended that you do more research and write some code on your own to get familiar with them.

 ## These new stuffs are covered in code below